 I have nightingales in my garden, can you come and do this project at my home?

 This is a growing project and we are looking to expand into other sites across the UK, especially the South West.
 If you know of somewhere that definitely has nightingales and could accommodate us in 2018 please get in touch.
 We would love to know more.

 Some people have been asking how we determine our pricing for these events.
 By offering insight into the financial and administrative background required for running this project we feel guests will have a better understanding of precisely what their money is supporting.

 We do receive some public funding via small grants from Arts Council England's 'Grants For The Arts' scheme and from the PRS ‘Foundation for Music’.
 These two grants support Nest Collective's entire programme of over 100 folk and world music shows in London and nationally.
 A portion of these funds has helped us set up the SWN events.
 However, this only covers a small fraction of the total cost behind organising these events.

 The SWN nights are more than guided nature walks.
-Each event (4 a night in 4 sites across SE England) has an onsite staff team of at least 4 people providing the expertise, the music, the safety measures and the support needed -not forgetting the catering and on-site care.
+Each event (4 a night in 4 sites across SE England) has an onsite staff team of at least 4 people providing the expertise, music, safety measures and support needed (not forgetting catering and on-site care).